-In 2018 Screen Scotland supported the Young Films Foundation to create a pilot talent development initiative for Scotland-based writers, directors and producers at Sabhal Mor Ostaig on the Isle of Skye.
+Screen Scotland supports the Young Films Foundation to host a talent development initiative for Scotland-based writers, directors and producers at Sabhal Mor Ostaig on the Isle of Skye.

-The residency programme consisted of mentoring and workshops, and, through a longer-term association with the foundation, all participants were give ongoing project guidance and career development support.
+The residency programme consists of mentoring and workshops, and, through a longer-term association with the foundation, all participants are given ongoing project guidance and career development support.

-The project was delivered by Young Films, a production company based at Sabhal Mòr Ostaig and headed by experienced feature film, TV comedy and Gaelic drama producer, Chris Young, whose credits include The Inbetweeners Movie and Bannan.
+The project is delivered by Young Films, a production company based at Sabhal Mòr Ostaig, headed by experienced feature film, TV comedy and Gaelic drama producer, Chris Young, whose credits include The Inbetweeners Movie and Bannan.

-The residential project included mentoring by leading industry practitioners including Oscar winning director Kevin MacDonald, writers David Harrower and Olivia Hatreed.
-The course also included script workshops, seminars, practical directing and editing workshops and industry networking.
+The residential project includes mentoring from leading industry practitioners, including Oscar-winning director Kevin MacDonald, and writers David Harrower and Olivia Hatreed.
+The course also includes script workshops, seminars, practical directing and editing workshops and industry networking.

-The scheme was a partnership between Highlands and Islands Enterprise, Young Films, Channel 4, Film 4, Creative Scotland, MG Alba and Sabhal Mòr Ostaig.
+The scheme is a partnership between Highlands and Islands Enterprise, Young Films, Channel 4, Film 4, Creative Scotland, MG Alba and Sabhal Mòr Ostaig.

 The first residency took place in May 2018 as a pilot, designed to test the strengths and weaknesses of the proposed working model.
 All the current partners share a vision for establishing the Young Films Foundation residencies on a longer-term basis beyond the current pilot year: the next three or four years could see the scheme establish itself annually, on a similar timetable to the pilot scheme, but with a greater number of participants and a wider range of mentoring activities.
 The longer-term objective is to establish a sustainable development programme for the promotion of new and varied talents in the Scottish screen industry.